avamsykiran/Angular_5to7_25Mar22_22Apr22/README.md

         table                   to create a table
                 border          attribute takes 1 to 5
-                width           attribute takes a value in px/%/em/pt/in/cm heigth          attribute takes a value in px/%/em/pt/in/cm cellspacing     attribute takes a valeu in px/%/em/pt/in/cm and controls the spacing between two cells
+                width           attribute takes a value in px/%/em/pt/in/cm height          attribute takes a value in px/%/em/pt/in/cm cellspacing     attribute takes a valeu in px/%/em/pt/in/cm and controls the spacing between two cells
                 cellpadding     attribute takes a valeu in px/%/em/pt/in/cm and controls the spacing between the cell border and its content

-        caption                 sub-element to give a heading to the table tr                      table row is a sub element representing one row th                      table hader cell, a sub-element of tr td                      table data cell, a sub-element of tr rowspan         attribute of th and td representing the number of rows to be occupied default is 1 colspan         attribute of th and td representing the number of columns to be occupied default is 1
+        caption                 sub-element to give a heading to the table thead                   sub-element of table element and holds the header rows tfoot                   sub-element of table element and holds the footer rows tbody                   sub-element of table element and holds the data rows tr                      table row is a sub element representing one row and can be used inside thead / tbody / tfoot / table th                      table header cell, a sub-element of tr td                      table data cell, a sub-element of tr rowspan         attribute of th and td representing the number of rows to be occupied default is 1 colspan         attribute of th and td representing the number of columns to be occupied default is 1

     HTML Media

-        img         inline element that injects an image into the page src    attribute of img tag to hold the relative or absolute or virtual path of the image
+        img         inline element that injects an image into the page and is a self-closing element src    attribute of img tag to hold the relative or absolute or virtual path of the image